-- D. Take barometric pressure from the lab barometer and enter the pressure in mmHg at the prompt, and press <Enter>. - E. Once the readings have stabilized, record the DO mg/L, DO%, barometric pressure, and temperature.
+- the prompt, and press <Enter>. - I. Once the ODO% and temperature readings have stabilized, record the chart DO value (obtained from the pressure/temperature chart), meter DO mg/L, meter DO%, barometric pressure, and temperature on the calibration sheet.
 Press <Enter> to calibrate.
-Record the calibrated DO mg/L and DO%. - F. Return to the main menu.
+Record the calibrated DO mg/L and DO% on the calibration sheet. - J. Return to the main menu by pressing <Esc>.
 Select ADVANCED, then CAL CONSTANTS.
 Record ODO Gain.
 If the gain is outside of the acceptable range it indicates a problem with the probe and it will need to be changed.
-Leave the sonde in the bubbler until the day of deployment. - G. If the instrument is going to a site with telemetry, from the ADVANCED menu select SYSTEM and select SAMPLE AND HOLD.
+Leave the sonde in the bubbler until the day of deployment.
+Press <Esc> until you return to the main menu. - K. If the instrument is going to a site with telemetry, from the ADVANCED menu select SYSTEM and select SAMPLE AND HOLD. - L. Press <Esc> until asked to Exit Menu (Y/N)? then press <Y>.
+Disconnect sonde cable from sonde.